CSEA began in 1927 when a group of Oakland school custodians set out to secure retirement benefits.

 CSEA joined forces with millions of other American workers in the AFL-CIO and the California Labor Federation.
 CSEA also joined coalitions working to achieve adequate school funding, affordable health care and retirement security.

 CSEA worked to recover from the state's sputtering economy and prolonged budget crisis.
-In 2012, CSEA helps pass Proposition 30 to restore school funding and protect crucial services for California students.
+In 2012, CSEA helps pass Proposition 30 and Proposition 55 to restore school funding and protect crucial services for California students.

 CSEA’s success is a testament to its members